-Attending an oil-painting class at Kiama Art Workshops is another way of painting yourself into the local picture while participants at a weekend workshop retreat will receive more intensive tutelage at the hands of local artist, Kerry Bruce.
-Alternatively create some magic with their jewellery making classes.
+Attending an oil-painting class at Kiama Art Workshops is another way of painting yourself into the local picture.
+Alternatively, tuck yourself away at a painting retreat with local artist Kerry Bruce.

 You will also find a sense of calm when you breathe the scented air in Willowvale Road, which offers candle and diffuser workshops as a meaningful way for friends, family (and strangers) to connect.